km-mahbub/hangman/README.md

 ### Prerequisites

-Make sure you have the below installed on your machine.
+Make sure you have the below package installed on your machine.

 - Docker
 - Docker-Compose